Sales Tax Rates and Calculators

 At its core, sales tax is a tax imposed by the government on the sale of goods and services with the purpose of collecting necessary revenue for communities.
 It varies wildly depending on location.
 Sometimes, different levels of government may even impose their own sales tax which adds to the total sales tax that is collected during a sale.

-With data on over 70,000+ regions, our sales tax database covers the entirety of the United States and Canada.
+With data on over 70,000+ locations, our sales tax database covers the entirety of the United States and Canada.
 As far as Canada goes, sales tax manifests itself in the form of a good and services tax (GST), various provincial sales taxes (PST) with different names, and a harmonized sales tax (HST).

 In addition to all this, our database also includes sales tax charts that can serve as easy lookup tables, calculators where you can calculate the sales tax amounts for different rates, and brief summaries of each location.